 With no shortage of bacon and Louisiana flair, the Parish is a must.

 The dark wood furniture, pink and black walls, dainty chandeliers, quirky paintings adorning the walls, and occasional live music maintain the lively vibe.

 From 3 – 6 p.m.
-Monday to Friday, The Parish’s happy hour has $5 noshes, $3 wells and drafts, $4 glasses of house wine, and $6 specialty cocktails.
+Monday to Friday, The Parish’s happy hour has $5 noshes, $3 drafts, and $2 off glasses of house wine, specialty cocktails, and well drinks.

 For more information, visit theparishtucson.com.